-When deciding how to implement and configure approval routing in NetSuite, there are several options available through SquareWorks Consulting’s Approval Workflow Automation Add-On.
+When deciding how to implement and configure approval routing in NetSuite, there are several options available through SquareWorks Approval Automation feature, part of SquareWorks AP Automation Suite.
 We often hear from clients the need to route for approval based on employee role or employee hierarchy.
 Our solution can handle complex approval routing that combines these requirements into an approval matrix.

 If you answer yes to any of the following questions, approval matrix routing might be the best option for your team: